sraocodes/DAA/content/_index.md

   - image: "images/granar.gif"
     heading: "GRANAR"
     text: |
-      GRANAR is a cutting-edge tool that recreates the cellular structure of plant roots.
+      GRANAR is a modeling tool that recreates the cellular structure of plant roots.
 It not only provides in-depth root anatomy but, when combined with other models, predicts crop performance, aiding in drought-resistant plant breeding.
     link: "/granar/"

   - image: "images/mecha1.png"